Stebalien/Spark.js/README.md

 TODO:
-- P2P communication
-- RDDs
 - Sending jobs out to peers
+- Connect up client/server blockmanager
+- Webworkers for jobs on peers
+- Replication for blockmanager